hkilter/xscml/README.md

 # xscml
-XSCML* - The Markup Language for SCOM**

-*XSCML: Supply Chain Markup Language
+XSCML - Supply Chain Markup Language (or a markup language for SCOM)

-**SCOM: Multi-Layer Ontological Model for Supply Chain Systems
+* SCOM: Multi-Layer Ontological Model for Supply Chain Systems